Royal Rumble (1995): Event

 The WWF World Heavyweight Championship match was next, in which Diesel defended the title against Bret Hart.
 Diesel began the match by clotheslining Hart, but Hart gained the advantage by focusing on injuring Diesel's knee.
 He performed the figure four leglock twice before attacking Diesel outside the ring.
 Diesel regained the advantage by using his size and strength to throw Hart and perform power moves to wear him down.
 Hart tied Diesel's legs to the ring post with a piece of tape and kicked him repeatedly.
 Diesel recovered and performed the Jackknife power bomb on Hart.
 Before the referee could count the pinfall, Shawn Michaels ran to the ring and attacked Diesel.
 The referee ordered the match to continue, and the match went back and forth until Hart used the Sharpshooter submission hold to place pressure on Diesel's injured leg.
 Owen Hart interfered by attacking Bret, but the match was ordered to continue.
 Bret Hart and Diesel brawled until Bret rolled Diesel up for a pinfall.
 The referee was knocked unconscious, and Michaels, Jarrett, and The Roadie came to the ring to attack Diesel.
 Meanwhile, Owen Hart and Bob Backlund attacked Bret Hart.
 Because the referee could not control the match, it was declared a draw and Diesel retained his championship.

 Bob Holly and the 1–2–3 Kid faced Bam Bam Bigelow and Tatanka next in the final match of the WWF Tag Team Championship tournament.
 Tatanka began the match by using his strength against Holly, but Holly soon turned the match around by performing a hurricanrana throw.
 Bigelow used his strength against his opponents, but the 1–2–3 Kid performed a hurricanrana on him as well.
 Bigelow regained the advantage by kicking the Kid in the back of the head and controlled the match until the Kid threw him out of the ring.
 Bigelow and Tatanka turned the match around again, using power moves to wear down their opponents.
 At one point, Bigelow held the Kid for Tatanka to attack, but Tatanka accidentally hit Bigelow instead.
-The match ended in a similar manner, as Tatanka knocked Bigelow off the top rope when Bigelow attempted to perform a moonsault.
+The match ended similarly, as Tatanka knocked Bigelow off the top rope when Bigelow attempted to perform a moonsault.
 The 1–2–3 Kid pinned Bigelow to win the match and the WWF Tag Team Championship.
 After the match, the crowd heckled Bigelow.
-He responded by pushing retired NFL player Lawrence Taylor, who was at ring side, laughing about Bigelow's loss.
+He responded by pushing retired NFL player Lawrence Taylor, who was at ringside, laughing about Bigelow's loss.